linode/terraform-provider-linode/docs/resources/object_storage_key.md

 * `secret_key` - This keypair's secret key.

 * `limited` - Whether or not this key is a limited access key.

+* `regions_details` - A set of objects containing the detailed info of the regions where this key can access.

+  * `id` - The ID of the region.

+  * `s3_endpoint` - The S3-compatible hostname you can use to access the Object Storage buckets in this region.